bird-house/birdhouse-deploy/birdhouse/README.rst

 * Have a real SSL Certificate, self-signed SSL Certificate do not work properly.
   Let's Encrypt offers free SSL Certificate.

-* If using Let's Encrypt, port 80 and 443 and hostname should be accessible publicly over the internet.
+* If using Let's Encrypt, port 80 and 443 and hostname should be accessible publicly over the internet before requesting a certificate with Let's Encrypt.
+Let's Encrypt will need to access your hostname at port 80 and 443 in order to verify and provide the SSL certificate.

 Quick-start
 ^^^^^^^^^^^